seymaguleryuz/radical-group.github.io/README.md

 This site is based on a clone of [KordingLab.github.io](https://github.com/KordingLab/KordingLab.github.io)

-## Run the page locally
+## Run the website locally

 To run locally, follow Jekyll's installation instructions [here](https://jekyllrb.com/).
 Then run `jekyll serve` and you will be able to see the page at `localhost:4000`.

-Here is a brief install guidelines for Ubuntu.
+Here is install guidelines for Ubuntu.

 ```bash
 sudo gem install jekyll